devopsloft/linux/README.md

 ## Skip the following instructions in case you have a linux machine

-# Setting Up a Virtual Machine
+# Setting Up a Linux Virtual Machine

 * Install Git from https://git-scm.com/downloads.
 Current version - 2.16.3